yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

     target: https://developer.android.com/reference/android/content/Intent
 --- abstract

-This document describes a protocol allowing a *Client App* to obtain an OAuth grant from a native App using the {{App2App}} pattern, with a **native** app navigation user-experience (no web browser required), despite both apps residing on different trust domains.
+This document describes a protocol allowing a *Client App* to obtain an OAuth grant from a *Native App* using the {{App2App}} pattern, providing **native** app navigation user-experience (no web browser required), despite both apps residing on different trust domains.

 --- middle